NOAA-OWP/cfe/README.md

 2. As written by the original author.
 This includes a full program to read and process atmospheric forcing data, print the model output and check for mass balance closure.
 This code can be run from the [original_author_code](./original_author_code) directory.
 This code does not have a BMI implementation.

 ## Compiling and Running CFE
 There are four examples for running CFE as described below.
 They assume you have [GCC](https://gcc.gnu.org) and [CMAKE](https://cmake.org/) on your machine.
+To build without cmake see section `Alternative: Compiling and Running CFE` below.

 1. `Option BASE` : CFE reads its own forcing file (standalone CFE BMI run; one BMI example)
 2. `Option FORCING` : CFE uses an external module to read in a forcing file and pass those data using BMI (two BMIs example)